Colin Jackson: Media career

 After retiring from athletics, he became the face of BBC Raise Your Game with Colin Jackson in which he talked to high-profile international stars about the importance of learning.
 Participants included Luol Deng, Jenson Button, Davina McCall, and stars from Strictly Come Dancing, to name but a few.

 His work as a BBC athletics commentator and pundit began with the 2004 Athens Olympics.
 Since then he has been a regular member of the BBC team covering athletics events.
+In this role he has worked on six Summer Olympic Games: 2004 in Athens, 2008 in Beijing, 2012 in London, 2016 in Rio, 2020 in Tokyo and 2024 in Paris.
+He has also worked on five Commonwealth Games: as a roving reporter at 2006 in Melbourne and as a pundit and commentator at 2010 in Delhi, 2014 in Glasgow, 2018 in Gold Coast and 2022 in Birmingham.
+In addition, Jackson worked as a roving reporter for the BBC's coverage of the 2006 Winter Olympics in Turin.

 He is a Director of multimedia production company Red Shoes, along with fellow Director and former BBC Executive Producer Richard Owen.
 Their clients include the IAAF and UEFA.

 Jackson, who is of Jamaican descent, was the subject of an episode of the BBC TV genealogy series Who Do You Think You Are?, broadcast in the UK on 20 September 2006.
 Genetic tests showed his ancestry to be 55% African, 7% Native American (believed to be from Jamaican Maroon ancestry on his father's side), and 38% European.
 His mother was born in Panama, the daughter of Richard Augustus Packer and Gladys McGowan Campbell.
 Gladys Campbell was from Jamaica, the daughter of a Scottish man Duncan Campbell and his housemaid Albertina Wallace.